Richard Glazar: Education

 Glazar was accepted into the Charles University in Prague in June 1939.
 He was originally enrolled as a philosophy student, but anti-Jewish legislation after the German occupation forced him into a course reading economics.
 His entire family had the chance to move to England at Christmas in 1938, when his stepfather obtained a permit.
 His stepfather did not take this opportunity, as he did not want to leave behind all that he had built up in Czechoslovakia.

-On November 17, 1939, all Czech universities were closed until the end of the war, following student demonstrations against the execution of a number of their fellow students.
+On 17 November 1939, all Czech universities were closed until the end of the war, following student demonstrations against the execution of a number of their fellow students.
 This act would have been one of the Glazar family's first warnings of the horrific events to follow, and fearing for his safety, his family sent him to a farm outside Prague in 1940.
 Glazar stayed there for two years.
-On September 12, 1942, he was transported to the Nazi concentration camp or ghetto at Theresienstadt (previously the fortified town of Terezin, located 35 miles north of Prague).
-Following the German occupation of the rest of Czechoslovakia on March 15, 1939, Theresienstadt became a holding area for transports to other concentration camps, such as Auschwitz.
+On 12 September 1942, he was transported to the Nazi concentration camp Theresienstadt Ghetto (previously the fortified town of Terezín, located 35 miles north of Prague).
+Following the German occupation of the rest of Czechoslovakia on 15 March 1939, Theresienstadt became a holding area for transports to other concentration camps, such as Auschwitz.

-In Terezin, Glazar met Karel Unger, who became a close friend.
-Glazar was to stay in Terezin for only one month, before he and Unger were transported to Treblinka on October 8, 1942.
+In Terezín, Glazar met Karel Unger, who became a close friend.
+Glazar was to stay in Terezín for only one month, before he and Unger were transported to Treblinka on 8 October1942.